AlecBenzer/alecbenzer.github.com/_posts/2015-02-07-android-pattern-entropy.md

 So, for instance, there are 26,016 possible patterns of length 6.
 If you choose among those patterns randomly, the pattern you get has about 14.7 bits of entropy.
-Simillarly, for a length 9 pattern, we have 140,704 possibilities and about 17 bits of entropy.
+Similarly, for a length 9 pattern, we have 140,704 possibilities and about 17 bits of entropy.

 This is actually rather low, entropy-wise.
-For instance, a n digit PIN has
+For instance, a $n$ digit PIN has
 $10^n$ possibilities:

     for i in range(1, 10):